-Michelle Bryant, Heather Brink and Richelle Simpson, the only three NU female gymnasts crowned NCAA champions in 1990, 2000 and 2003, respectively.
+Michelle Bryant, Heather Brink and Richelle Simpson are the only three NU female gymnasts crowned NCAA champions in 1990, 2000 and 2003, respectively.
 Bryant claimed her title on vault, while Brink became Nebraska's first all-around champion in addition to her vault championship in 2000.
-Simpson followed in 2003 with a junior season full or spectacular performances, capped with her all-around and floor crowns at the NCAA Championships held in Lincoln.
+Simpson followed in 2003 with a junior season full of spectacular performances, capped with her all-around and floor crowns at the NCAA Championships held in Lincoln.

 Richelle Simpson: The Finest in the Nation